verma16Ayush/profpoll/README.md

     python manage.py makemigrations
     python manage.py migrate
 ```
-Once all the migrations are setup, you will need to create a superuser to acquire administrative privileges.
+Once all the migrations are setup, a superuser must be created to acquire administrative privileges.
 ```bash
     python manage.py createsuperuser
 ```
 and follow prompted instructions.

-Once all the above steps are completed successfully, you should now be able to locally serve the project.
+Once all the above steps are completed successfully, the project is ready to be served over a localhost.
 To do that:

 ```bash
     python manage.py runserver
 ```
+---
 ### [OPTIONAL:] To serve the project over a LAN.

 To serve the project over a local area network such as your wifi, you will need to first add the IP of your network to the list of allowed hosts in `settings.py` file.